fastpm/fastpm/README.rst

 IO and Compatibility
 --------------------

-The snapshot format of fastPM is [bigfile]_.
+The snapshot format of FastPM is [bigfile]_.
 The format can be easily accessed by python, C, or Fortran.
 Alternatively, the snapshot can be written as TPM by Martin White, which can be subtly accessed by Python, C, or Fortran.